lahmann/lagotto/docs/agents.md

 ---
 layout: page
-title: "Sources"
+title: "Agents"
 ---

-The ALM application provides a number of public sources.
-Most sources require a user account with the service (see table below).
+Lagotto comes with a number of agents for popular sources.
+Most agents require a user account with the service (see table below).

 ### Viewed
 * [PubMed Central Usage Stats](/docs/pmc)